This SPAC is betting that a British healthcare company can shake up the US market – TechCrunch

 Welcome back to the week, and welcome back to The Exchange.
 Robinhood has yet to file its IPO, so we’re looking at other companies in the meantime.
-Today it’s Babylon Health, a British healthtech company that is pursuing a U.S. listing via a blank-check company, or SPAC.
+Today it’s Babylon Health, a British health tech company that is pursuing a U.S. listing via a blank-check company, or SPAC.

 You have questions.
 I have questions.
 We’ll get to some answers.